 The anti-bacterial and anti-fungal properties of this oil prevent the development of acne and keep our skin clean and glowy.

 The pungent and strong smell of mustard oil makes it a natural mosquito repellent.
-Rub few drops mustard oil on the skin and drive mosquitoes away.
+Rub a few drops of mustard oil on the skin and drive mosquitoes away.

 How to use mustard oil for various benefits?

-- Mustard oil can be used for cooking food and frying.
+- Mustard oil can be used for cooking and frying food.
 In this way, it boosts immunity and is good for our heart and diabetics.

 - It acts as a preservative when added to pickles and chutneys.